angelaxi/nets213Project/docs/README.md

     3. Compute model confusion matrix by comparing data/analysis/model_image_labels.csv and true image labels
     4. Compute accuracy statistics for workers and model using confusion matrix and save to data/analysis/worker_model_accuracies.csv
     5. Plots images labeled vs accuracy for workers and model along with majority and random baselines and saves figure as data/analysis/worker_model_quality.png
+3. > python model_predict.py
+    - Defaults to data/validation_images directory
+    - To specify a diffirent directory, run with -i option followed by path
+    1. Reads all images in the validation image directory
+    2. Compute model predictions on all validation images
+    3. Save predictions in data/analysis/model_image_preds.csv
+4. > python model_validation.py
+    - Defaults to data/validation_images directory
+    - To specify a diffirent directory, run with -i option followed by path
+    - Developer and Instructor Note: This code requires manual work and you do not need to run it because the output csv is saved as data/analysis/model_performance.csv
+    1. Displays bounding boxes for each image to users 1 by 1
+    2. Asks user to determine if bounding box is:
+        - Verifiable (You can label the face in the image)
+        - Duplicate (There already exists a bounding box over the same face)
+        - Unverifiable (The face in the bounding is too blurry or small to be labeled)
+        - Incorrect (The bounding box does not capture a face)
+    3. If the bounding box is verifiable, we ask to user to label the face
+    4. After all bounding boxes have been labeled, we ask the user how many additional faces they can label that does not have a bounding box
+    5. Saves the user input to data/analysis/model_performance.csv